josefilgueira/Machine-Learning-Fundamentals/README.md

-# Machine Learning Fundamentals – Applied Exercises
+# Machine Learning – Applied Regression and Model Interpretation

-This repository contains practical machine learning exercises developed as part of my Master’s program.
+This repository contains an applied Machine Learning assignment developed as part of my Master’s program.
-The work focuses on **understanding and applying core machine learning concepts using Python**, mainly in the context of model evaluation and interpretation.
+The work focuses on **using regression models to analyze relationships between variables and interpret results**, rather than on building optimized or production-ready models.

-The objective of the project is educational, aimed at reinforcing theoretical concepts through hands-on experimentation rather than building production-ready models.
+The objective of the project is educational, reinforcing theoretical concepts through **hands-on experimentation and interpretation of statistical outputs** using Python.

 ---

 ## 📁 Dataset

-The analysis is based on structured datasets provided during the course, used to validate theoretical questions and modeling assumptions.
+The analysis is based on structured datasets provided during the course.

-The data is used to explore relationships between variables and to apply basic predictive techniques.
+The data is used to explore relationships between explanatory variables and target variables in a supervised learning context.

 ---

-## 🔍 Analysis & Modeling
+## 🔍 Analysis Workflow

-The notebook includes applied exercises covering topics such as:

-- **Linear Regression**
+The notebook follows a structured analytical flow:

+### 1. Data Preparation
+- Loading and inspecting the dataset
+- Selection of explanatory variables and target variable
+- Preparing data structures for modeling

+### 2. Linear Regression Modeling
-  - Ordinary Least Squares (OLS)
+- Implementation of **Ordinary Least Squares (OLS)** regression
-  - Interpretation of coefficients
+- Estimation of model coefficients
-  - Evaluation of model fit (R², statistical significance)
+- Analysis of statistical significance and goodness of fit

-- **Scoring & Predictive Modeling**
-  - Feature–target relationships
-  - Use of Python to validate model-based answers
+### 3. Model Interpretation
-  - Interpretation of predictions in an applied context
+- Interpretation of regression coefficients

-- **Statistical Validation**
+- Evaluation of model performance using metrics such as **R²**
-  - Use of regression outputs to support analytical conclusions
+- Discussion of limitations and assumptions of linear regression models
-  - Understanding model limitations

-The emphasis is placed on **correct reasoning and interpretation**, not on hyperparameter tuning or model optimization.
+The emphasis is placed on **understanding model behavior and outputs**, not on hyperparameter tuning or advanced optimization.

 ---

+## 📊 Key Concepts Practiced

+- Supervised learning fundamentals
+- Linear regression modeling
+- Statistical interpretation of model results
+- Relationship between variables and predictive behavior
+- Validation of theoretical concepts through applied coding

+---

 ## 🛠️ Tools & Technologies

 - **Python**
-  - Data analysis and modeling
+  - Core programming language for analysis

 - **Jupyter Notebook**
-  - Interactive experimentation
+  - Interactive development environment

 - **Pandas & NumPy**
-  - Data manipulation
+  - Data manipulation and numerical operations

 - **Statsmodels**
   - Regression modeling and statistical summaries